natarajan-k/aspera-aoc-api-integration/README.md

 ## Setting Up Aspera On Cloud (AoC)
-We will create a folder and sub-access keys in AoC.
+We will create a folder and sub-access key in AoC.
 This folder will be used to store all files uploaded via the web application.
 We will also use basic token authentication in this guide.
 You can alternatively use Bearer Authentication which is a bit more complex than this.
 Refer to [4] for setting up Bearer Authentication.
 [Click here to learn about sub-access key](https://demo.ibmaspera.com/help/primary_and_sub-access_keys)